 [BLANK LINE]

-There's a lot more to the HTTP protocol, but it's all document in rather a lot of (rather dry) detail in RFC2616.
-Mostly you can just skim the RFC for the parts you're interested in.
+There's a lot more to HTTP, all documented in rather dry detail in RFC 2616.
+Mostly you can skim it for the parts you need.

 telnet example.com 80